LBHackney-IT/Infrastructure-Playbook/README.md

 # Infrastructure Playbook Website

 This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
-Contains all documentation related to [Hackney AWS Infrastructure](https://github.com/LBHackney-IT/infrastructure)
+Contains all documentation related to [Hackney AWS Infrastructure](https://github.com/LBHackney-IT/infrastructure).

+Any changes made to `main` will trigger a publish to https://playbook.hackney.gov.uk/Infrastructure-Playbook, but should you wish to develop locally:

 ## Installation